luizeduardogarcia/luizeduardogarcia.github.io/README.md

 # luizeduardogarcia.github.io

 This repo contains the content of my blog and website.
+[Check it out](https://luizeduardogarcia.github.io/)!

-*Copyright (c) 2019 Luiz Eduardo Garcia All Rights Reserved*
+*Copyright (c) 2020 Luiz Eduardo Garcia All Rights Reserved*

 # Beautiful Jekyll